-Organic wool certification, only certifies that the animal treatment is within to organic standards.
+Organic wool certification, only certifies that the animal treatment is within organic standards.
 It does not certify the processing of the wool, which includes the treatment of the animals during shearing.
 Basically, all it means is that the animal if eaten meets organic standards.

-- Feed and forage for the sheep from the last third of gestation must have organic certification.
+Feed and forage for the sheep from the last third of gestation must have organic certification.

-- There are no synthetic hormones or genetic engineering of the sheep.
+There are no synthetic hormones or genetic engineering of the sheep.

-- No synthetic pesticides on pastureland or use of parasiticides, which can be toxic to both the sheep and the people.
+No synthetic pesticides on pastureland or use of parasiticides, which can be toxic to both the sheep and the people.

-As this report from PETA shows, sheep can be kicked, beaten, stuck with clippers and slammed against floors as shearers wrestle with them to shave the wool off their bodies.
+As this report from PETA shows, sheep can be kicked, beaten, stuck with clippers, and slammed against floors as shearers wrestle with them to shave the wool off their bodies.
 The Responsible Wool Standard “aims to prevent these practices through regulation, audits, and certifications”

 “The Responsible Wool Standard is a voluntary global standard that addresses the welfare of sheep and of the land they graze on.
 The certification is an independent, voluntary standard.
-On farms, the certification ensures treatment of sheep with respect to their Five Freedoms and also ensures best practices in the management and protection of the land.
-Through the processing stages, certification ensures identification and tracking of wool.
-There is annual auditing by an independent third party certification body.
+On farms, the certification ensures the treatment of sheep with respect to their Five Freedoms and also ensures best practices in the management and protection of the land.
+Through the processing stages, certification ensures the identification and tracking of wool.
+There is annual auditing by an independent third-party certification body.
 As certified wool from these farms moves through the supply, the Textile Exchange Content Claim Standard is used to provide a chain of custody system to the final product.
 Each stage of production is certified to this standard by an accredited third-party certification body.”

 Personally, I have never been much of a fan of certification systems, even third-party ones.
 I have seen too many organizations doing the wrong thing pay their way into getting certified.
-That is why I think FiberShed is a much better solution to ethical and cruelty-free wool
+That is why I think FiberShed is a much better solution to ethical and cruelty-free wool.